11 great peer-to-peer fundraising platforms for Institutions and Nonprofits 2026

 Pros

-- In the past few years, Classy has become known as one of the easiest-to-use platforms.
+- Over the past few years, GoFundMe Pro has established itself as one of the most user-friendly platforms.

 - It has great integration capacity with CRMs and other fundraising platforms.